European Interdisciplinary Cybersecurity Conference

 - Embedded systems security

-- Healthcare information security
+- Healthcare information security and privacy

 - Information security governance

-- Internet of Things (IoT) security
+- Internet of Things (IoT) privacy and security

 - Law, investigation, internet jurisdiction and ethics